 In order to encourage and foster open and candid discussions at its meetings, to protect the interests of the North Carolina Chiropractic Association, Incorporated (the “Association”), and for the other reasons set forth in this Confidentiality Policy, the Board of Directors of the Association (the “Board”) believes confidentiality must be maintained.
 Therefore, it is the policy of the Board that members of the Board shall keep confidential any and all Confidential Information (defined below).
 Maintaining confidentiality not only respects the rights of the Association and other members of the Board, but also, in some circumstances, is required by law.

 In connection with your service on the Board, you may be provided with or have access to Confidential Information of or otherwise regarding and/or related to the Association (“Confidential Information”).
-Confidential Information shall include, to the maximum extent permitted by law, all information that the Board considers to be confidential and/or proprietary information of or otherwise regarding and/or related to the Association.
-Confidential Information may include, but is not limited to, information regarding the Association’s organization, operations, programs, activities, policies, procedures, practices, financial information, financial condition, standards, policies, members, members’ information, and discussions that occur during Board meetings.
-Confidential Information also may include, but is not limited to, communications (including, but not limited to, emails), unpublished or pre-release versions of standards, internal use only documents and information, limited circulation documents and information, work product from outside sources (such as CPAs, attorneys, and consultants), and opinions from advisors (such as CPAs, attorneys, and consultants).
+Confidential Information includes data or information possessed about the Association, its business activities, and/or its relationships and activities with third-parties that is sensitive material, is not generally known to the public, and is made available to a person by virtue of that person’s service on the Association Board of Directors, including as an officer of the Association.
+Confidential Information shall include, to the maximum extent permitted by law, all information that the Board President declares, or that the Board of Directors determines to be Confidential Information, all other proprietary information of or otherwise regarding and/or related to the Association, and any document or communication marked “confidential”, “proprietary” or the like.
+Confidential Information includes information regarding the Association’s organization, operations, programs, activities, policies, procedures, practices, financial information, financial condition, standards, policies, members, members’ information, and discussions that occur during Board meetings regarding or relating to Confidential Information.
+Confidential Information includes, but is not limited to, communications (including, but not limited to, emails), unpublished or pre-release versions of Association standards, internal use only documents and information, limited circulation documents and information, work product from outside sources (such as CPAs, attorneys, and consultants), and opinions from advisors (such as CPAs, attorneys, and consultants).

 Any violation of this Confidentiality Policy will cause substantial damage to the Association and to parties that provided Confidential Information to the Association, and further may hamper productive Board discussions.
 In order to encourage and foster open and candid discussion at its meetings, the Board believes confidentiality must be maintained.
 Therefore, it is the policy of the Board that each Board member must keep confidential any and all Confidential Information, including, but not limited to, discussions that occur at Board meetings, and any and all materials coming out of such meetings and/or related thereto (e.g., correspondence, reports, etc.).

-Without limiting any other requirement in this Confidentiality Policy, Board members must:
+Without limiting any other requirement in this Confidentiality Policy, Board members shall:

 Not disclose or permit to be disclosed any Confidential Information.

-Appropriate, photocopy, reproduce, or in any fashion replicate any Confidential Information without the prior written approval from the Board.
+Not appropriate, photocopy, reproduce, or in any fashion replicate any Confidential Information without the prior written approval from the Board President, or as otherwise determined by the Board of Directors.

 Use reasonable efforts to maintain the safekeeping and confidentiality of Confidential Information.

-Not use any Confidential Information for any Board member’s own benefit or for the benefit of any party other than the Association.
+Not use any Confidential Information for any Board member’s own personal benefit or for the benefit of any party other than the Association.

-Violate any law regarding confidentiality with respect to the Confidential Information.
+Not violate any law regarding confidentiality with respect to the Confidential Information.